Will there be farms in New York City's skyscrapers?

 This vertical farm design, by French firm atelier SoA architectes, makes use of small windmills on the building's roof.

-By 2050, it's estimated that 80 percent of the world's people will live in urban areas (currently, 60 percent do).
+By 2050, an estimated 80 percent of the world's people will live in urban areas (currently, about 60 percent do).
 The population will have increased to about 9.2 billion, much of it in the developing world [Source: New York Magazine].
-Many experts contend that unless drastic measures are pursued, the world could face dramatic shortage in both food and arable land.
-Famine and ecological catastrophe are among the possible dire consequences.
+Many experts contend that unless we pursue drastic measures, the world could face dramatic shortages in both food and arable land.
+Famine and ecological catastrophes are among the possible dire consequences.

-Enter vertical farming -- farming in skyscrapers several dozen stories high.
+Enter vertical farming — farming in skyscrapers several dozen stories high.
 Dr. Dickson Despommier, a professor of public health and microbiology at Columbia University, developed the idea with contributions from his students.
-Dr. Despommier claims that vertical farms could do more than just solve future food shortages.
-They could also stave off global warming, raise standards of living in the developing world and change how we get our food and dispose of waste.
-It may sound far fetched, but vertical farming is actually a very real possibility for the future.

 Advertisement

 The key to vertical farming is space.
 The Vertical Farm Project, led by Dr. Despommier, claims that one indoor acre of farming is equal to 4 to 6 outdoor acres [Source: The Vertical Farm Project].
-They cite a farm in Florida that was converted into an indoor hydroponic farm where strawberries grow in stacks.
+It cites a farm in Florida that became an indoor hydroponic farm where strawberries grow in stacks.
 That farm now grows the equivalent of 30 acres of strawberries in a one-acre greenhouse.

-Because vertical farms would exist in the communities they serve, crop selection could be altered to fit the local community.
-It's the culmination of an idea that's been gaining a lot of popularity lately and that's been chronicled in a host of books and articles: buying food from local farmers (within 100 miles or so of home) in order to support local growers and reduce one's ecological impact.
+Because vertical farms would exist in the communities they serve, we could alter crop selection to fit the local community.
+It's the culmination of an idea that's gained a lot of popularity lately and that has become the subjects of a host of books and articles: Buying food from local farmers (within 100 miles or so of home) to support local growers and reduce one's ecological impact.

-Finally, there's what might be the most enticing benefit: land that has been used for horizontal farming could become forests again.
+Finally, there's what might be the most enticing benefit: Land used for a traditional farm could become forests again.
 The result would be a major counterweight to global warming.
-Deforested areas could be returned to their natural states, replenishing plant and animal species, reducing CO2 in the atmosphere and providing beautiful park and woodland spaces for recreation and tourism.
+Deforested areas could return to their natural states, replenishing plant and animal species, reducing CO2 in the atmosphere and providing beautiful park and woodland spaces for recreation and tourism.

 Advertisement